Heaven Sent (Doctor Who): Production

 Castell Coch and Caerphilly Castle were used as filming locations for the waterlocked castle.

 This episode primarily features the Doctor, with the non-speaking Veil portrayed by movement artist Jami Reid-Quarrell (who also appeared as Colony Sarff in "The Magician's Apprentice" / "The Witch's Familiar" earlier in the series).
+Steven Moffat had originally planned for the creature to be a Weeping Angel.
 Former companion Clara and an uncredited Gallifreyan child also make brief appearances.

 Before series 8 began, Moffat promised a cliffhanger for series 9, and teased in Doctor Who Magazine Issue 475, "I've figured out the cliffhanger to the penultimate episode of series 9.
 And it's a whopper.
 Ohh, I don't think you'll see this coming!"

 The read through took place on 18 June 2015 and filming began on 24 June 2015.
 Filming for the castle interior scenes took place in Cardiff Castle and Caerphilly Castle, in addition to constructed sets in the Roath Lock Studios.